 My current research involves using hIPSC to develop alternative in vitro models to study host-pathogen interactions.
 Specifically, I differentiate hIPSCs to macrophages to study its response to pathogens, including Salmonella and Chlamydia.
-To study the response of the macrophages, I use various techniques, including flow cytometry, cellular imagining (Cellomics, confocal microscopy), RNA sequencing, and proteomics.
-I am also using the Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) gene editing technology to generate genome-wide CRISPR-Cas9 knockout mutant libraries in hIPSC and immortalized cell lines to identify identify novel essential genes involved in macrophage differentiation and resistance to pathogens.
-Previously I optimized the method to differentiate genetically modified mESCs into functional macrophages to provide an attractive alternative resource to study host-pathogen interactions without the need for animal experimentation.
-I showed macrophages derived from mESCs responded to S. Typhimurium and various pathogen stimuli in a comparable manner to mouse bone marrow derived macrophages.
-Using a conditional homozygous mutant mouse ES cell line in the essential Traf2 gene, I showed the practically of using genetically modified ES cells to study the impact of essential genes on macrophage function.
+To study the response of the macrophages, I use various techniques, including flow cytometry, cellular imagining (Cellomics, fluroescent microscopy, electron microscopy), RNA sequencing, and proteomics.
+I am also using the Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) gene editing technology to generate genome-wide CRISPR-Cas9 knockout mutant libraries in a human macrophage line to identify identify novel host factors involved in macrophage resistance to pathogens and toxins.

 Conditional-ready mouse embryonic stem cell derived macrophages enable the study of essential genes in macrophage function.

 Scientific reports 2015;5;8908

 Induced pluripotent stem cell derived macrophages as a cellular system to study salmonella and other pathogens.

 The sensor kinase CbrA is a global regulator that modulates metabolism, virulence, and antibiotic resistance in Pseudomonas aeruginosa.